antonfirsov/docs/2023/11-Nov/announcing-dotnet-8/announcing-dotnet-8.md

 ## Unparalleled Performance - Experience the fastest .NET to date

 .NET 8 comes with thousands of performance [improvements](https://devblogs.microsoft.com/dotnet/performance-improvements-in-net-8/) [across](https://devblogs.microsoft.com/dotnet/performance-improvements-in-aspnet-core-8/) [the](https://devblogs.microsoft.com/dotnet/dotnet-8-performance-improvements-in-dotnet-maui/) [stack](https://devblogs.microsoft.com/dotnet/this-arm64-performance-in-dotnet-8/).
 A new code generator called Dynamic Profile-Guided Optimization (PGO) that optimizes your code based on real-world usage is enabled by default and can improve the performance of your apps up to 20%.
-The AVX-512 instruction set, which is now supported enables you to perform parallel operations on 512-bit vectors of data, meaning you can process much more data in less time.
+The AVX-512 instruction set, which is now supported, enables you to perform parallel operations on 512-bit vectors of data, meaning you can process much more data in less time.
 The primitive types (numerical and beyond) now implement a new formattable and parsable interface, which enable them to directly format and parse as UTF-8 without any transcoding overhead.

 Every year we talk about the performance gains across .NET.
 This year we continue our quest to push the performance of .NET to new heights.
 From the latest TechEmpower benchmarks with .NET 8, we’re seeing improvements in the JSON API scenario of 18%, hitting nearly one million requests per second with ASP.NET Core Minimal APIs.